mgherghi/Warez/Tools.md

 ## Data Scraper
 - [bluprntr](https://anonym.to/?https://github.com/shogerr/bluprntr) - A Chrome extension (and local server) that saves your Bluprint classes to disk.
 Works on a Windows, Mac, or Linux machine.
 Allows for the preservation of your videos on https://myblurpint.com by saving your class videos to disk as you watch.
 - [YouTube Backup](https://anonym.to/?https://github.com/w0d4/yt-backup) - This is a backup utility for youtube videos.
 Since youtube-dl works very well, yt-backup will use youtube-dl as downloader.
+- [demeter](https://anonym.to/?https://github.com/gnur/demeter) - Demeter is a tool for scraping the calibre web ui

 **[`^        back to top        ^`](#)**